Bosnia and Herzegovina at the FIFA World Cup

-Bosnia and Herzegovina appeared for the first time in a FIFA World Cup at the 2014 FIFA World Cup in Brazil, which remains the only time the team participated at a major international tournament to date since they have yet to qualify for the Euros.

-While Serbia is recognised by FIFA as the official successor of Yugoslavia, Bosnian players have played a role in World Cup history before their countries' independence in 1992.
+The Bosnia and Herzegovina national football team has qualified for the FIFA World Cup on two occasions, their first in 2014 and second in 2026.

 Bosnian players for Yugoslavia

+Bosnian Josip Katalinski celebrates a Yugoslav goal vs Zaire (present day DR Congo) at the 1974 FIFA World Cup.

-Yugoslavia participated in the World Cup eight times between 1930 and 1990.
-While in the early editions they were mainly represented by Serbian players, the squads grew more inclusive over time.
-A notable appearance of a Bosnian player at a FIFA World Cup was in 1962, when striker Arman Spahić broke an opponent's leg in a brutal foul.
-Although he was not carded by the referee, he was sent home by his own federation and was never called up for an international match again.
+Yugoslavia men's national football team participated in the World Cup eight times between 1930 and 1990.
+While in the early editions they were mainly represented by Serbian players, the squads became all-inclusive after the World War II, from 1945 until break-up.

 Several Bosnian players were part of the 1974 first team line-up that advanced from the group stage unbeaten and ahead of Brazil.
 Striker Dušan Bajević scored three goals in one of the highest World Cup victories of all time: Yugoslavia's 9–0 against Zaire.
 Defender Josip Katalinski also scored during this game.
 Other Bosnians from that years' team include goalkeeper Enver Marić and defender Enver Hadžiabdić.

-Playmaker Safet Sušić, often considered to be the best Bosnian Muslim player of all time, represented Yugoslavia at the World Cup in both 1982 and 1990.
-The team that reached the quarter-finals in 1990 was captained by Zlatko Vujović, a player of Bosnian Croat heritage.
+Playmaker Safet Sušić, widely regarded finest player of his generation, and considered to be the best Bosnian player of all time, represented Yugoslavia at the World Cup in 1982, together with other Bosnian players such as Pašić, Šljivo, Halilhodžić and Vujović brothers.
+Safet Sušić played crucial playmaking role again in Italy in 1990 World Cup, when the team was managed by Bosnian coach Ivica Osim, and often fielded many Bosnian players, such as Jozić, Hadžibegić, Baždarević, Vujović, Baljić, Šabanadžović, Omerović.
+This Yugoslav team reached the quarter-finals in 1990 and was captained by Zlatko Vujović, while Sušić put some of the best performances of the tournament and was one of the highest rated Yugoslav players, along with his compatriot Davor Jozić, Serbian Dragan Stojković, and Croatian goalkeeper Tomislav Ivković.

+Overall record

-FIFA World Cup record
+Bosnia and Herzegovina 2014 FIFA World Cup match at Estádio do Maracanã against Argentina.

 After Bosnia and Herzegovina gained independence from Yugoslavia on 1 March 1992, the national football team was soon formed but could not enter qualifying for the 1994 World Cup as the national association was not yet a member of FIFA.
 During qualifiers for the 1998 World Cup, Bosnia's first home match against Croatia was played in Bologna.
 The match was held at the neutral venue due to the renovation of the Asim Ferhatović Hase Stadium in Sarajevo.

 Bosnia finished in third place during the 2006 World Cup qualifiers, recording two draws with Spain along the way.
 During qualifiers for the 2010 World Cup Bosnia reached its first ever playoffs for a major tournament, where they eventually lost 2–0 on aggregate to Portugal.

 The 2014 World Cup was the first time Bosnia appeared at a major tournament as an independent nation, having qualified by topping UEFA Group G.